Friday, April 17, 2020

-Located in the quiet mountain town of Renovo the remnants of a once powerful industrial giant, the Pennsylvania Railroad, lies silent.
+Located in the quiet mountain town of Renovo, the remnants of a once powerful industrial giant, the Pennsylvania Railroad, lies silent.
 A towering concrete structure remains a silent sentinel to the community's railroad history.

 Without the railroad, Renovo may never have existed at all.
 In 1862, the Philadelphia & Erie Railroad (P&E) erected a repair facility and laid out a community to house its workers.
 The location was, as it continues to be to this day, the middle of nowhere.
 So why was such a remote location chosen?
-Merely coincidence.
 It just so happened to be about half-way between the railroad's namesake terminals.

 In 1866, Renovo was officially incorporated as a borough.
 The name Renovo is a Latin word meaning “to revive or renew,” which was fitting given the repairing and building of railroad cars and engines in the new shops.
 Eventually, the P&E was folded into the ever expanding Pennsylvania Railroad (PRR), who continued to use Renovo as a station, yard, paint shop, locomotive repair facility, and car shop.

+With America’s entry into WWII, railroads across the country were preparing to meet the increased demand for rail traffic.
+As part of their modernization program, the PRR decided to build a coaling tower at Renovo replace an older ramp and chute system.
 Construction of the tower commenced in 1941.
-Built from poured concrete and re-bar, this incredibly massive structure was essentially a bunker situated 50 feet above the tracks.
+Built from poured concrete and re-bar, this incredibly robust and massive structure stood 50 feet tall.
 To fill the tower, coal and sand were dumped from hopper cars into pits between the rails.
 Elevators would hoist the coal or sand into compartments inside the tower.
-When a locomotive needed its reserves replenished, it was positioned under a chute where the coal or sand was discharged by gravity.
+When a locomotive was positioned under a chute, coal or sand was discharged by gravity.
 Use of the tower to resupply steam locomotives ceased in 1957 when the Pennsylvania Railroad completely switched to diesel power.
 Sand continued to be stored in the tower for diesel locomotives.

-The Renovo Shops remained open until 1968, when the railroad moved its repair facilities to Altoona, taking many jobs with it.
+The Renovo Shops remained open until 1968, when the railroad centralized its repair facilities to Altoona, taking many jobs with it.
 The yard and remaining facilities were utilized by the successors of the PRR, Penn Central in 1968 and finally Conrail in 1976.
 Conrail closed what was left at Renovo in 1980.
 With that, the railroad abandoned what it once created.

 Renovo Shops as they appear today